krishaamer/green-filter-research/research/literature/ai.md

 -   @rogersFourPhasesPervasive2022 defines the 4 phases of Pervasive
     Computing.
 (NEED access).

 -   @kobetzDecodingFutureEvolution2023

 -   @cbsmorningsFullInterviewGodfather2023 Geoffrey Hinton

 -   @capinstituteGettingRealArtificial2023: foundational AI models
     enable a holistic approach to learning, combining many discplines using languages, instead of the reductionist way we as human think because of our limitations.

+-   @cbsmorningsFullInterviewGodfather2023 Hinton: Back-propagation in
+    the 1980s.
+The only reason neural networks didn’t work in the 80s was because we didn’t have have enough data and we didn’t have enough computing power. idiot savant

+-   “The trophy would not fit in the brown suitcase because it was too big.”
+Winograd test, improvement of the turing dest

+## Affective Computing {#affective-computing}

+-   @picardAffectiveComputing1997

 ## Responsible AI {#responsible-ai}